There are several reasons why you might want to know how to turn off Find My iPhone.

 2. Scroll all the way to the bottom.
 Hit the red "Sign out" button.

 3. Enter your Apple ID password to turn off Find My iPhone.
 This is the same option you get using the previous method.

 4. On the next screen, if you tap "Cancel," you will not remove the iPhone from iCloud, but Find My will remain disabled.
 If you choose to continue, you now have the opportunity to save any iCloud data on to the iPhone itself.
 Choose whichever options you want to keep.

 5. Once you're done with this menu, tap "Sign out" in the top right corner.

 6. Just to make sure you're certain, the iPhone will check one more time that you want to sign out.
 Tap "Sign out" again on the pop-up menu.

 You've now successfully switched off iCloud.
 Apple will then send you an automated email letting you know you've done this.

-If you're still in need of some iPhone advice, why not check out our guide on how to transfer contacts and data from Android to iPhone or how to turn off your iPhone if you're a new Apple phone user.
+If you're still in need of some iPhone advice, why not check out our guide on how to transfer contacts and data from Android to iPhone, how to find someone's location on iPhone or how to turn off your iPhone if you're a new Apple phone user.
 We've also got guides on how to record phone calls on an iPhone or how to play Hi-Res music on iPhone if you want to get the most out of your phone.